COMMUNITY FUND INVESTMENT

 PRF will be facilitating and organizing the events.
 Food packages will be distributed to our beneficiaries including orphans, street children, vulnerable children and elderly families.
 Other community organizations will be supported including:

 - health centers

 This program is an initiative campaign to rid Kenya and other horn of Africa countries of hunger.

 Community Investment Education Kit – (Approx: US$).

 The program will give millions of orphaned and vulnerable children an opportunity to learn who fails to join the secondary schools after passed their exams for the lack of school fees.
 Our aim is to educate whoever child is registered with our program from public/community/informal schools in Kenya with pass mark of 250+1 out of 500 class eight (8) final exam marks.
 Most scholarship programs in Kenya support the minimum of 320 marks where majority students are left out where some of them joins criminal activities and local illicit brew including commercial sex work due to frustrations.
-Beneficiary children (orphaned & vulnerable) registers with yearly renewable 60bob from primary school class one (std 1) to class eight (std 8) in urban slums and rural villages.
+PRF will look for a needy child with a pass to join the secondary school interested in learning and is not able.